 Your best option is to find family and friends who are willing to lend you money at the applicable federal rates.
-At the time of this writing, the AFR for November 2019 was:
+At the time of this writing, the AFR for February 2020, annual compounding, was:

 SoFi stands for Social Finance and they started as a student loan refinancing company.
-They've since added a number of other services including a personal loan product.
+They’ve since added several other services including a banking and personal loan product.

 With SoFi loans, you can get a 2-7 year loan with fixed rates ranging from 5.99% APR to 18.38% APR (with AutoPay).
 There are no fees, and you can get as little as $5,000 to as much $100,000.